drupal-graphql-compose/documentation/features/views.md

 ## Pagination

-Items to display: Enable the full or mini pager (it doesn't matter) in the view to enable the `page` argument.
+Items to display: Enable the full pager (mini works, but won't have a total count) in the view to enable the `page` argument.

 Under the pager _options_, these settings are available: